 Only one person can register using this form.
 Please read the notes carefully before filling in this form.
+This form does not apply to Crown Servants or British Council employees.
 Please write in black ink and use BLOCK LETTERS.
 When you have filled in every section and signed the form personally, send it to your electoral registration office.